biwano/vue-forms-mixin/README.md

 ## Configure

-You basically create the form mixin by calling the FormMixinMaker with configuration parameters
+You basically create the form mixin by calling the FormMixinMaker with configuration parameters:

 ```javascript
 const formMixin = FormMixinMaker({